spencertipping/manhattan-model/README.md

 87      86      100     93      92      103     96      93
 ```

-The last `10` is at byte 17, so that's where the header ends.
-Since all of the
+The last `10` (ASCII newline) is at byte 17, so that's where the header ends.
-images are the same size and have no metadata, that will be true for every
+Since all of the images are the same size and have no metadata, that will be
-frame.
+true for every frame.
 Finding possible tile dimensions:

 ```sh
 $ factor 2160 3840